failed2lode/meow/README.md

 This test print should be switchable (on|off) on the command line where the printer is known to work, or where multiple wallets are being processed in a row.

 An alternative scenario is to require a test print, and use the test print to print the 'back' of the offline wallet.
-This would require the user to retreive the paper from the printer once printed, turn it over, and reload it so the other side could be used for materials.
+This would require the user to retreive the paper from the printer once printed, turn it over, and reload it so the other side may be used for materials.
-The nominal benefit is to print over the areas whihc would otherwise be susceptable to surreptitious viewing from the reverse side.
+The nominal benefit is to print over the areas which would otherwise be susceptable to surreptitious viewing from the reverse side.
-However, this benefit must be weighed against the possibility of the user incorrectly loading the test print back into the printer correctly, or at all.
+However, this benefit must be weighed against the possibility of the user incorrectly loading the test print back into the printer correctly, if they bother to do it at all.